ktor-doc-jp/ktor-doc-jp/pages/features/routing.md

 ### Extensibility

-`ktor-core` module contains a number of basic selectors to match method, path, headers and query parameters, but one can easily add own selectors to fit in even more complex logic.
+`ktor-server-core` module contains a number of basic selectors to match method, path, headers and query parameters, but one can easily add own selectors to fit in even more complex logic.
 Implement `RouteSelector` and create a builder function similar to built-in.